kevinyan815/laravel-elastic/README.md

 composer requrire kevinyan/laravel-elastic
 ```

-- register service provider and facade in `config/app.php`
+- register service provider and facade in `config/app.php` （In laravel version 5.5 or higher, you can skip this step)

 ```
 'providers' => [